fenris123/API-LLM-gTTS-homemade-alexa-/README.md

 #  REQUIREMENTS TO USE THE AEMET API

-As I said before, i have another repository about AEMET API here:  https://github.com/fenris123/USING-AEMET-API-TO-OBTAIN-WEATHER-DATA-FROM-SPANISH-CITIES
+As I said before, i have another repository about AEMET API here:  https://github.com/fenris123/USING-AEMET-API-TO-OBTAIN-WEATHER-DATA-FROM-SPANISH-CITIES .
+This could be very interesting i.e. if you want to change it to hear the weather prediction instead of a resume of the last week weather.

-If you don't want to read it, here is the basic things.
+If you don't want to read it, here is the basic things:

 To use AEMET API, you need a token.
 You can request one here:   https://opendata.aemet.es/centrodedescargas/altaUsuario?
 After that, open the "tokens.env" file (is just a .txt with another "name") and copy your token there.